recodehive/awesome-github-profiles/.github/ISSUE_TEMPLATE/add_profile.md

 labels: ➕ profile
 ---

-### A pull request should be created from this issue if not kindly ping @dinxsh ⚠️
+### A pull request should be created from this issue if not kindly ping @sanjay-kv ⚠️